-#pppd connect 'chat -v '' ATDT5551212 CONNECT'' ''user username password password /dev/ttyM0 115200 crtscts modem connect 'chat etc...'
+#pppd connect 'chat -v '' ATDT5551212 CONNECT'' '' user username password password /dev/ttyM0 115200 crtscts modem connect 'chat etc...'

-The pppd options are described below:
+The pppd options are as follows:

-This option gives the command to contact the PPP server.
+This option provides the command to contact the PPP server.
 The 'chat' program is used to dial a remote computer.
-The entire command is enclosed in single quotes because pppd expects a one-word argument for the 'connect' option.
+The entire command is enclosed in single quotes since pppd expects a one-word argument for the 'connect' option.
 The options for 'chat' are given below: